 As described in Chapter 3, Starting the Database, starting a VoltDB cluster is similar to starting VoltDB on a single server - you use the same commands.
 To start a single server database, you use the voltdb start command by itself.
-To customize database features, you specify a configuration file when you initialize the root directory with voltdb init.
+To customize database features, you specify or more configuration files when you initialize the root directory with voltdb init.